abbodi1406/BatUtil/W10MUI/Updates/W10UI-ReadMe.txt

 ============================================================
 Changelog:
 ============================================================
+9.5:
+- Added proper detection and integration for the new combined msu/cab files

 9.4:
 - Fixed detection for SSU file and custom Updates location path

 9.3:
-- Add proper detection and integration for the new SSU file name
+- Added proper detection and integration for the new SSU file name
 - Added "theoretical " support for Windows 10 ARM64 target

 9.2: